After reading the program policies and receiving the appropriate instruction, the CLS or MDS student is expected to:

 The CLS faculty reviews the academic record of all students at the end of each semester.
 Any student who has not met academic standards is considered for dismissal.

 The academic standard for continuation in the CLS program is a grade of C- (70%) or better in all courses.
-For MDS students, the academic standard is a grade of P or better in all courses.
+For MDS students, the academic standard is a grade of P (80%) or better in all courses.
 Any student who has earned a grade of F, or more than one grade of D, D+, or L, at any time during the program will be dismissed.
-If a student has earned one grade of D, D+, or L, and has satisfactory grades in all other courses in the curriculum, the faculty will consider the option of remedial work for that student.
+If a student has earned one grade of D, D+, or L, and has satisfactory grades in all other courses in the curriculum, the faculty will consider whether the student will be dismissed or will have the option of remedial work.